Vinsers meet with foreign friends and experts on their virtual trips around the world

 about Vietnamese and Malaysian cultures

-During 48 hours of Microsoft Global Learning Connection, Vinsers met and heard from students and experts from various parts of the world including the UK, the US, Japan, and India.
-The memories they had are absolutely unforgettable: from the accounts of doctors based in the UK who have been struggling to save lives of COVID-19 patients, what’s being done in India to protect the environment, to discoveries of foreign countries’ national costumes, visits to American national forests, and more.
+During the 48 hours of Microsoft Global Learning Connection, Vinsers met and heard from students and experts from various parts of the world including the UK, the US, Japan, and India.
+The memories they created are absolutely unforgettable: from the accounts of doctors based in the UK who have been struggling to save lives of COVID-19 patients, to what’s being done in India to protect the environment, to the discoveries of foreign countries’ national costumes, visits to American national forests, and more.

 Vinsers from Vinschool Ocean Park Secondary & High school areexcited